GT-Machine-Learning-COVID-19/COVID-Prediction/README.md

 Maybe Recurrent Neural Networks (like LSTM)
 We can even use simpler Supervised Learning if we use sliding window.

+## Results
+Describe results we're hoping to acheive
+## Discussion
+Describe what the best outcome would be
 ## References
 [1] "United States Coronavirus Cases," WorldoMeters, Accessed Oct 1, 2020.
 [Online] Available: https://www.worldometers.info/coronavirus/country/us/